nus-cs2103-AY2021S1/tp/docs/team/jingyenloh.md

 ## Project: ResiReg

-**ResiReg** is a desktop residential college management application used for teaching Software Engineering principles.
+**ResiReg** is a desktop residential college management application used for managing a residential college such as Cinnamon College.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 20 kLoC.

 Given below are my contributions to the project.